ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-08-13-unemployment-week-0.md

 ---
-title: "Unemployment Week 0 - What's different this time?"
+title: "Unemployment week[0]"
-description: "First week back on the job market and how I am approaching it."
+description: "First week without a job and how I am feeling about it."
 tags: []
 featured: true
 published: true
 layout: ../../layouts/BlogLayout.astro
 ---

-# {{title}}
+# Unemployment v2 Week 0

 Second time in my career that I've been laid off.
 So far?
 Not so bad!